Saudi Arabia goes on refinery hiring spree in South Korea

-SEOUL/KHOBAR, Saudi Arabia (Reuters) - Saudi Arabia’s state oil firm is on a hiring spree in South Korea, as the world’s top crude exporter seeks engineers to run plants in its soaring refining sector - setting it on course to compete with some Asian countries that are big oil buyers.
+SEOUL/KHOBAR, Saudi Arabia, May 29 (Reuters) - Saudi Arabia’s state oil firm is on a hiring spree in South Korea, as the world’s top crude exporter seeks engineers to run plants in its soaring refining sector - setting it on course to compete with some Asian countries that are big oil buyers.

 Technicians from South Korea are an obvious target given parts of its refining sector are struggling and the two countries also have long-established business ties across a range of areas including refining.